muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/practice.md

 	* sensors the agent uses to perceive its environment.
   	* agents themselves, so the agent can _conclude_ anything by combining beliefs to new ones

-  Note: Perceptions can be wrong, if for example a sensor is defect or other agents simply "lie", so a .important[belief can be percieved as true, but need not to be factual true]
+Note: Perceptions might be wrong!
+If for example a sensor is defect or other agents simply "lie" (depending on the scenario).
+So a .important[belief can be percieved as true, but need not to be factual true].

 ---
 ### Variables